alkanes chemical properties

 non-metal atom + electrons negatively charged non-metal ion, NM-

 3d model of the sodium bromide lattice.
-All ionic compounds have a giant lattice structure with strong bonds between the metal and non-metal ions.
-The ionic lattice for the compound sodium bromide is shown opposite.
-It contains sodium ions (Na+) and bromide ions (Br-) which having opposite charges are strongly attracted to each other.
+All ionic compounds have a giant lattice structure made up of positively charged metal ions and negatively charged non-metal ions with strong bonds between the metal and non-metal ions.
+The ionic lattice for the ionic compound sodium bromide is shown opposite.
+It contains positively charged sodium ions (Na+) and negatively charged bromide ions (Br-) which having opposite charges are strongly attracted to each other.
 The ions are held tightly within the giant ionic lattice structure (shown opposite) and are NOT free to move.
 This however creates a bit of a problem!

 In order for electrolysis to work electricity must be able to flow through the substance and SOLID ionic compound are electrical insulators; they do not conduct electricity.
 In order to conduct an electrical current the ions must be free to move and this is simply not the case in SOLID ionic compound.
 However if the solid ionic compound is melted or dissolved in water then the giant ionic lattice is broken down and the ions are free to move; this means that molten ionic compounds (liquids) and solutions of ionic compounds will conduct electricity.

-We can easily demonstrate this by placing solid sodium bromide in a crucible with two electrodes connected to a battery pack.
+We can easily demonstrate this by placing solid sodium bromide in a crucible with two electrodes connected to a battery pack (see image below).
 If a bulb is included in the circuit then it will light up when an electrical current is flowing.
-To begin with the bulb is unlit but as the sodium bromide melts and becomes molten the ions within the structure are free to move and the bulb now begins to glow as an electrical current flows.
+To begin with the bulb is unlit but as the sodium bromide begins to melt and becomes molten the metal and non-metal ions within the structure are free to move and the bulb now begins to glow as an electrical current flows.

 If you look carefully at the electrodes in the image below you will see that a brown, bleachy smelling gas is produced at the positive terminal (the anode) and a silvery grey metallic solid coats the negative electrode (the cathode).